katherinesebastin/IntelligentDevices/README.md

--- Replace <username> with the role your Go app uses GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE devices TO <username>;
+-- Replace <username> with the role your Go app uses GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE devices TO admin;
-GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE prototypedevice TO <username>;
+GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE prototypedevice TO admin;